An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: eICU-CRD Results

-Figure~\ref{fig:correlation_heatmaps_eicu} shows the pairwise correlations between the CVCF, IR, and NECD for different weighting strategies.
-NECD was inversely correlated with IR and CVCF, providing a bounded and interpretable measure of overall class distributional uncertainty.
-The patterns were consistent across tasks, confirming that these measures capture related but complementary aspects of imbalance severity.

-\subsubsection{Classifier Performance Comparison}
+\subsection{Classifier Performance Comparison}

-We compared the predictive performance (weighted F1 score) of 20 classifiers across multiple experimental blocks, with each block corresponding to a unique combination of a target variable and a training set size.
-A Friedman test indicated significant differences among classifiers ($\chi^2(19, N = 45) = 506.85$, $p = 2.04 \times 10^{-95}$).
-Post-hoc pairwise comparisons with Wilcoxon signed-rank tests and Holm correction (Figure~\ref{fig:critical_difference_diagram_eicu_all_classifiers}) showed that XGBoost variants consistently achieved the lowest average ranks, reflecting superior predictive performance, followed by Random Forest and Decision Tree variants.
-By contrast, TabResNet and TabNet variants obtained higher ranks, indicating comparatively poorer performance on the eICU dataset.
-Across all tasks, performance degradation curves were consistent across imbalance measures: higher IR and CVCF values, or lower NECD values (approaching 0 from 1), were associated with declines in weighted F1.
+We compared the predictive performance (Macro F1 score) of 18 classifier configurations across multiple experimental blocks, with each block corresponding to a unique combination of a target variable and a training set size.
+The 18 configurations span six model families, where four trainable models (Decision Tree, Random Forest, XGBoost, and TabNet) were each evaluated under four class weighting strategies, and two inference-only foundation models (TabPFN v2.6 and TabICL) were evaluated in their pretrained regimes without weighting.
+A Friedman test indicated significant differences among classifier configurations \RW{($\chi^2(17, N = 32) = 374.83$, $p = 3.34 \times 10^{-69}$).} Post-hoc pairwise comparisons with Wilcoxon signed-rank tests and Holm correction (Figure~\ref{fig:critical_difference_diagram_eicu_all_classifiers}) revealed a consistent pattern in which XGBoost variants achieved the lowest average ranks, reflecting comparatively stronger predictive performance on this dataset, followed by TabICL and TabPFN v2.6.
+Random Forest and Decision Tree variants occupied intermediate positions, performing competitively in several tasks but without consistently matching gradient-boosting performance on this dataset.
+TabNet variants obtained the highest average ranks, indicating comparatively weaker performance under the eICU-CRD conditions evaluated here.